Federal Milk Marketing Order: Impact on Dairy Industry

 Significant Events

-The continuing decrease in milk prices is a significant event for the dairy industry, as it directly impacts the financial health of dairy producers.
-The ongoing adjustments in component values and PPDs highlight the complex nature of milk pricing under the FMMO system.
+The decline in milk prices is significant for the dairy industry, as it directly impacts the financial health of producers.
+The ongoing adjustments in component values and PPDs underscore the complex nature of milk pricing under the FMMO system.
+A critical development in this context is the sharp decrease in the Class I base milk price.
+The FMMO announced that, starting in 2026, the Class I base milk price would be set at $16.35 per hundredweight, marking a $1.86 drop from December 2025 and a $4.03 decrease compared to the same period the previous year.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.